 You’ve already read the

-Live keynote coverage
+Live keynote coverage and checked out

-from Apple’s 2007 Worldwide Developers Conference, but if you’d like to watch Steve Jobs’ keynote address to WWDC attendees,
+other news from Apple’s 2007 Worldwide Developers Conference, but if you’d like to watch Steve Jobs’ keynote address to WWDC attendees,

 now you can.